Al-Haqbani/z/README.md

 ```
 pip install transformers torch
 ```

+The main dependencies (listed in `requirements.txt`) are required to run the scanner.
+The optional packages above are only needed if you enable the AI verification feature from the prompts.

 This implementation provides a basic framework.
 Each searcher can be extended or improved by customizing the logic in the `core/` directory.